Friday, November 2, 2012

 Doesn't this look amazing?

-My Aspie son, William, saw this on my other food blog, Our Roots in Food, and wanted to make it on his night to cook.
+My son, William, saw this on another food blog I used to use, and wanted to make it on his night to cook.
 He did an awesome job with just a little help from me.
 It was delicious!

 • Ingredients: